caresome/filament-auth-designer/README.md

 - 🧪 **Fully Tested** - 19 comprehensive tests with 75 assertions
 - 🎯 **Type Safe** - No magic strings, fully typed configuration

-## Requirements

-- PHP 8.2 or higher
-- Laravel 11.0 or 12.0
-- Filament 4.0 or higher

 ## Installation

 Install the package via Composer: